 Tools you will need to build a Bund.

 You will need gloves, shovels, a digger and dumper or wheelbarrow and a lot of labour or help from friendly neighbours.

 The materials needed to construct a Bund are mainly clayey soil, breeze blocks or similar and damp course material or plastic sheeting.

 Facts about clay.

 Maintenance of a Bund Bank.

 Why do Rivers Flood?

-The swollen river is more likely to flood on bends in the river, poorly maintained banks and sections that have become dammed with debris that has been washed down and then trapped around fallen trees.
+The swollen river is more likely to flood on bends in the river, poorly maintained banks and sections that have become dammed with debris, trapped around fallen trees.